Subscribe To This Site

 Although manganese is found in many foods, manganese toxicity from eating food is unlikely to occur.
 There have been some incidences of manganese toxicity from drinking water with high manganese content and from excessive intake of supplements.

-Caveat: Miners who inhale manganese from the dust in mines over long periods of time may develop brain disorders, since the inhaled form of manganese goes directly to the brain and is not processed by the liver.
+-Caveat for Manganese Sources and Functions: Miners who inhale manganese from the dust in mines over long periods of time may develop brain disorders, since the inhaled form of manganese goes directly to the brain and is not processed by the liver.

 Upper Level